1976 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1976 Nickel Value

-The easy way to find your 1976 nickel’s value is to check two key things: mint mark and condition.
-Look below the date for a “D” (Denver) or “S” (San Francisco proof).
-No mint mark means Philadelphia.
-Then, assess its grade; high-grade coins or those with “Full Steps” on the reverse are most valuable.
+The easiest way to find your 1976 nickel’s value is to check two key things: the mint mark and the coin’s condition.
+Look below the date on the obverse — a “D” means Denver, an “S” means San Francisco proof, and no mint mark means Philadelphia.

 1976 Nickel Value Guides